 Slash through the clutter

 Our retreats in India – both in Gokarna and in Rishikesh – are the perfect way to slash through the inner and outer clutter weighing us down in a fun, grounded, uplifting and safe environment.
 The experience of being in nature while connecting with others who also care about becoming their best selves is a deeply fulfilling experience.
-You will learn practical ways to help strengthen the connection to your own internal guidance system, while discovering life-enhancing tools to help move you towards the vibrant, abundant and purposeful life that feels most aligned with your soul.
+You will learn practical ways to help strengthen the connection to your own internal guidance system while discovering life-enhancing tools to help move you towards the vibrant, abundant and purposeful life that feels most aligned with your soul.

-Get rid of the mental clutter weighing you down by exploring different modalities such as meditation, nature walks, meaningful dialogue, insightful Q&A sessions, self-inquiry and presence and creating your very own “toolbox” that will help you navigate life with lightness of heart, mind, body, and soul.
+Get rid of the mental clutter weighing you down by exploring different modalities such as meditation, nature walks, meaningful dialogue, insightful Q&A sessions, self-inquiry and presence and creating your very own “toolbox” that will help you navigate life with a lightness of heart, mind, body, and soul.

 As a Yoga practitioner and teacher for many years I believe your body is your temple and as such we have developed this retreat to help you awaken your consciousness and transform your relationship with your body, mind and heart.
 The food we eat plays an important role in loving and respecting ourselves by nourishing us at the cellular level.
 First, we must detoxify the body from environmental, emotional and physical toxins, then reactivate your energy through the chakras in order for you to shine.